ffsw/patches/README.md

 ## Instructions:
 - clone this repo next to the gluon repo
-- after cloning site-repo and `make update`
+- after cloning site-repo and `make update` in the gluon repo ...
-- from the gluon directory execute `../patches/apply_all_patches.sh`
+- execute `../patches/apply_all_patches.sh` from inside the gluon directory